seigot/python-learning-journal/FinalPresentationScript.md

 The TravelMapGraph class manages the graph and algorithms and calculates estimated time and shortest path to the library.
 Basic Workflow is 3steps.
 First, Build the graph by connecting roads, intersections, and libraries.
-Second, alculate the shortest travel time from the current location to each library.
+Second, calculate the shortest travel time from the current location to each library.
 Third, Return the estimated travel time and shortest path for the selected library.

 The add_node method adds a new location node, such as a road intersection or library.